youngker/apparmor-wiki/apparmorpolicyfeaturesABI.md

 The following set of matrixes provide a quick reference for how the policy, parser and kernel interact based on the feature abi used.

-Where abi-old indicates an older feature abi, abi-current a different feature abi with more features than abi-old, and abi-future support for a newer feature set abi with even more features than V(n).
+Where abi-old indicates an older feature abi, abi-current a different feature abi with more features than abi-old, and abi-future support for a newer feature set abi with even more features than abi-current.

 ---